uber/Cadence-Docs/src/blog/_posts/2024-07-11-yearly-roadmap-update.md

 ### Managed Solutions

-While Uber doesn’t officially sell a managed Cadence solution, there are companies (e.g. [Instaclustr](https://www.instaclustr.com/platform/managed-cadence/)) in our community that we work closely selling Managed Cadence.
+While Uber doesn’t officially sell a managed Cadence solution, there are companies (e.g. [Instaclustr](https://www.instaclustr.com/platform/managed-cadence/)) in our community that we work closely with selling Managed Cadence.
 Due to efficiency investments and other factors, it’s significantly cheaper than its competitors.
 It can be run in users’ on-prem machines or their cloud service of choice.
 Pricing is defined based on allocated hosts instead of number of requests so users can get more with the same resources by utilizing multi-tenant clusters.

 ## After V1 Release